Wenxue-PKU/RNASeq_icoelho_etal_2020/README.md

 # Repository for the RNASeq Analysis of the Paper "Trem-2 promotes emergence of restorative macrophages and endothelial cells during recovery from hepatic tissue damage" (Coelho et al., 2020)

 This repository contains the raw data (counts files) and scripts for the analysis of the RNASeq for the referenced paper.
+In addition to this README file, this repository contains:
+- Gene Counts files, from both sequencing experiments;
+- A .txt file containing the information of the R session used for this analysis;
+- A folder with the scripts used for this analysis.
+There is also a subfolder within this folder containing specifically the scripts used for NicheNet analysis.

 The first thing performed after getting the fastq files from the genomic facility, we performed Quality Control.